pgrimard/react-toggle-switch/README.md

 2. `on` - Sets the switch on or off.
 This can be useful if you want to update the state of the switch without actually clicking on it.
 Default is `false`.
 3. `enabled` - If set to `false`, the switch cannot be toggled.
 Default is `true`.
+3. `className` - An optional classname for the root element

 ### Import Styling